 The CAS summaries will be used to create the Life Plan.
 They provide the Care Manager with information about the person's needs, strengths and interests.
 Details provided in the CAS summaries will help the Care Manager confirm information already known about the person, or will identify areas that require further exploration or assessment.

 State laws and regulations require that an assessment chosen by OPWDD must be used to review and record a person’s strengths and needs, as a condition of receiving OPWDD services.
 OPWDD uses the CAS to conduct these required assessments.
 The CAS is a tool that is very effective at helping OPWDD to learn more about the strengths and needs of people with intellectual and/or developmental disabilities.
 Participation from the person and/or people who are close to the person is necessary.
 Completion of the CAS assessment is one of the requirements for receiving OPWDD services and is needed prior to the authorization of those services.

 Review of the CAS summaries is an opportunity for the person to talk about any questions or concerns about the information in the assessment.
 It is necessary to document and capture details of the review, beliefs, opinions, and the perspectives of others to provide context for understanding his/her unique interests, skills, abilities and needs.
 The Care Manager may need to talk with those who know the person well, those who were interviewed by the assessor, and review the documents used by the assessor to develop a full understanding of the person's strengths and support needs.

-Once this review has been completed, if the person has questions and concerns that have not been resolved, he/she, his/her family, advocates and/or the Case Manager should complete the following steps:
+Once this review has been completed, if there are questions and concerns that have not been resolved, the Care Manager must use the CAS Request for Review Form (see below) and send a message via secure email server to [email protected].